larray-project/larray/doc/source/contribute.rst

 #.
 You can then click on ``Commits`` and ``Files Changed`` to make sure everything looks
    okay one last time
 #.
 Write a description of your changes in the ``Preview Discussion`` tab
 #.
+If this is your first pull request, please state explicitly that you accept and are allowed
+   to have your contribution (and any future contribution) is licensed under the GPL license (See section :ref:`Licensing <contributing.licensing>` above).
+#.
 Click ``Send Pull Request``.

 This request then goes to the repository maintainers, and they will review